Adelakun1999/loan-prediction-deployment-with-AWS/README.md

-# Loan Prediction Deployment with AWS
+# Loan Approval  Prediction Deployment with AWS

 This project provides an end-to-end solution for predicting loan approvals using machine learning and deploying the model on Amazon Web Services (AWS).
 It includes data preprocessing, model training, and deployment steps, ensuring a robust and scalable system